siddk/tesseract/README.md

 However, given a `.def` file, anyone can create an image using Singularity's [`Remote Builder`](https://cloud.sylabs.io/builder), which *does not* require root access.
 However, it does require creating a SyLabs Account and generating a Sylabs cloud token.

+Separately, you can attempt to try building via the [`--fakeroot` option](https://sylabs.io/guides/3.7/user-guide/fakeroot.html#fakeroot), but YMMV.

 Where possible, I will also try to host `.sif` image/containers directly, either via this repository or via some external store.

 **General Instructions for Prototyping Containers:** Follow instructions here: https://sylabs.io/guides/3.7/user-guide/build_a_container.html.